 In order to understand the consequences of the omitted variable bias, we first have to understand what is needed to obtain good estimates.
 When studying the linear regression models, you necessarily come across the Gauss-Markov theorem.
 This theorem states that if your regression model fulfills a set of assumptions (the assumptions of classical linear regression model), then you will obtain the best, linear, and unbiased estimates (BLUE ).
 One important assumption of this set of assumptions states that the error term of the regression model must be uncorrelated with the explanatory variables.
 However, as you will see in a minute, omitting a relevant variable introduces a correlation between the explanatory variables and the error term.

 What happens when you omit an important variable?
 From the introductory post, you should know that one of the conditions for an omitted variable bias to exist is that the omitted variable is correlated with the independent variable and with at least one other explanatory variable.
 Now, when omitting a variable, it will show up in the residual, i.e. it will show up in the error term.
 Thus, the error term and independent variables are necessarily going to be correlated.
 This clearly violates the assumption that the error term and the independent variables must be uncorrelated.
 A violation of this assumption causes the OLS estimator to be biased and inconsistent.
+For a mathematical proof of this statement see this post.

 Furthermore, when looking at the discussion using the Venn diagram, note that omitting a variable causes the unexplained variance of Y (the dependent variable) to increase as well as the variance of the estimated coefficient to decrease.
 This might lead to a situation in which you reject the null-hypothesis and believe that your coefficients are statistically significant at a given significance level although they are not.